Whip (politics): Bangladesh

+The work of the whip is to ensure the proper participation (as the party wants) of the party MPs in the activities of the parliament, such as voting, If the leader and deputy leader of parliament are absent, the whip can speak for them.

 India

-In India, the concept of the whip was inherited from colonial British rule.
-Every major political party appoints a whip who is responsible for the party's discipline and behaviours on the floor of the house.
+In India, every major political party appoints a whip, who is responsible for the party's discipline and behaviours on the floor of the house.
 Usually, they direct the party members to stick to the party's stand on certain issues and directs them to vote as per the direction of senior party members.
 However, there are some cases such as Indian Presidential elections where whips cannot direct a Member of Parliament (MP) or Member of Legislative Assembly (MLA) on whom to vote.
 Should a whip's order be violated by a member of the same party, then the whip can recommend immediate dismissal of that member from the house due to indiscipline and the Speaker of the respective house can decide on the matter (without time limit).
-Should the whip choose not follow up on the violation his/her official whip order by own party member due to any reason, then any member of house can do so to the Speaker.
+Should the whip choose not to follow up on the violation of their official whip order by the own party member due to any reason, then any member of house can do so to the Speaker.